I’ve been teaching for 12 years and I can categorically say that your course has made me a better teacher! – Rachel, History teacher.

-We accept payment online by credit/debit card powered by Stripe and PayPal.
+We accept secure payment online by credit/debit card powered by Stripe and PayPal.

 When can I start the course?

-Please note: The course is temporarily unavailable while we upgrade to our new course provider.
-Sign up to the waitlist to be informed as soon as it’s available to purchase again.
-When we lift off – once you’ve completed purchase, you will be sent your login details via email and you can get started within 48 hours.
+Once you’ve completed purchase, you will be sent your login details via email and you can get started as soon as you receive your details.
 Be sure to check your junk email folder if you cannot find the email confirmation.

 What will happen after purchasing the course?